 Design’s star has been shining more brightly lately.

 Many aspiring designers are eager to dive in.
 But it can be a tough career to break into.
 I’ve spent the past decade helping to nurture and grow the next generation of designers–both within the walls of a traditional learning environment as well as internal to organizations.
+I directed the Masters in Human-Computer Interaction program at Carnegie Mellon University, and taught human-centered design courses at University of British Columbia (UBC) as well as the Centre for Digital Media (SFU).
 To learn more about my UX Education experience, please visit uxdesigneducation.com.

 My past teaching, training and mentoring experiences include: